Code-Institute-Submissions/sa-offences/README.md

 ### Safari

-safari wouldn't open github so i had no access to my project.
+safari wouldn't open github or cloud 9 so i had no access to my project.

 ## Credits